What Glue Works Best with PLA 3D Printed Parts?

 Finishing Requirements

-• Will you need to fill and sand the joint areas?
+• Will you fill and sand the seam?

 Application Tips for Gluing PLA